-Andy Ku received his Bachelor of Fine Arts degree from the Cooper Union, developing his undergraduate studies towards architecture from conceptual sculpture and Swiss style graphic design.
-He also has a Master of Architecture degree from SCI-Arc.
-During this pivotal period, his work was charged by the transition of massive design tool change from a strictly analogue endeavor towards the digital.
-Andy is principal and co-founder of OCDC, a Los Angeles-based architectural design practice that draws concerns from the terrains of culture and technology.
+Andy Ku received his Bachelor of Fine Arts degree from the Cooper Union, developing his undergraduate studies towards architecture from conceptual sculpture and Swiss-style graphic design.
+He obtained his Master of Architecture degree from SCI-Arc.
+During this pivotal period, his work contributed to the transition of massive design tool change from a strictly analog endeavor towards the digital.
+Andy is the principal and co-founder of OCDC, a Los Angeles-based architectural design practice that draws concerns from the terrains of culture and technology.

 Related Links: ocdc.info

 - 202bLArchitectural Design IIArchitectural Design II

 This is the second semester for a foundation studio course in an interdisciplinary program with the School of Engineering that first was established in the 1970’s.
 This three-year interdisciplinary program is based in the School of Civil and Environmental Engineering Studies.
 This program will familiarize the student with architecture, landscape architecture, planning, structural, mechanical, and electrical engineering and the related issues that contribute to the built environment for our society.
 It introduces the process of coordinating all of these aspects for the engineering student.